top of page

 What is your stance on Iowa's school voucher program.

-Roughly 349 million taxpayer dollars will be spent for the 2025-2026 school year on private K-12 schools in Iowa through the voucher program.
+Approximately $349 million in taxpayer dollars will be spent on private K-12 schools in Iowa for the 2025-2026 school year through the voucher program.
 This is money that is being directed away from the fiscal needs of our public schools.
-Iowa has always been known for the quality of its public schools, and we must maintain this important resource through adequate funding.
+Iowa has always been known for the quality of its public schools, and it is this candidate's position that we must maintain this important resource through adequate funding.

 How will the campaign engage with local communities?